jhaaaa/alix-and-bo/.github/ISSUE_TEMPLATE/feedback-.md

 ---
 name: 'Provide feedback'
-about: Click "Get started" to provide feedback about the Alix and Bodhi proposal
+about: Click "Get started" to provide feedback about the Alix and Bo proposal
 title: 'Feedback: '
 labels: ''
 assignees: ''

 ---

-Thank you for providing feedback about the Alix and Bodhi proposal.
+Thank you for providing feedback about the Alix and Bo proposal.

 Please make your feedback specific, actionable, and constructive.